Data Privacy Policy

 Google Analytics

-We only use Google Analytics with IP anonymization enabled.
-This means that the IP address of users is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+IP Anonymization We only use Google Analytics with IP anonymization enabled.
+This ensures that your IP address is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area before transmission.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+The IP address transmitted by your browser will not be merged with other Google data.

-The IP address transmitted by the user's browser is not merged with other Google data.
-Users can prevent the storage of cookies by setting their browser software accordingly; Users can also prevent Google from collecting the data generated by the cookie and relating to their use of the online offer and the processing of this data by Google by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+Objection and Opt-Out You can prevent the storage of cookies by adjusting your browser software settings.
+Additionally, you can object to the collection and processing of data generated by the cookie and related to your use of the online offering by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.

-Google AdWords and Conversion Tracking
+Google Ads (AdWords) and Conversion Tracking

-Further information on data use by Google, setting options, and objection options can be found in Google's data protection declaration (https://policies.google.com/technologies/ads) as well as in the settings for displaying advertisements by Google (https://adssettings.google.com/authenticated).
+Further Information and Opt-Out Further information on data use by Google, setting options, and objection options can be found in Google's data protection declaration (https://policies.google.com/technologies/ads) as well as in the settings for displaying advertisements by Google (https://adssettings.google.com/authenticated).

 Online Presence in Social Media